-Article 12 - Internships and traineeships
+Article 12 - Thesis internship

-1. The study plan provides for a curricular traineeship of 12 CFUs aimed at promoting knowledge of and entry into the working context.
-Such internships are an integral part of the training course and must contribute to the achievement of the Master's Programme educational objectives.
+1. The study plan provides for a thesis internship of 12 CFUs aimed at promoting knowledge and data collection for thesis degree.
+Such thesis internship is an integral part of the training course and must contribute to the achievement of the Master's Programme educational objectives.

-2. The curricular practical traineeship may be carried out in the context of the laboratories of the Department of Earth and Environmental Sciences of the University of Pavia.
+2. Thesis internship may be carried out in the context of the laboratories of the Department of Earth and Environmental Sciences of the University of Pavia and of the other Departments of the University of Pavia which contribute to the educational offer of the master's degree programme.

-3. The student may also be able to obtain recognition of internships carried out on a voluntary basis in facilities outside the Department of Earth and Environmental Sciences, within the CFUs reserved for internship activities or as supernumerary credits.
+3. The student may also be able to obtain recognition of internships carried out on a voluntary basis in facilities outside the Department of Earth and Environmental Sciences, within the CFUs reserved for thesis internship or as supernumerary credits.
 The recognition and identification of the number of such CFUs is subject to assessment of the activity by the Academic Council.